Phi Beta Kappa

 Wooster is one of only 270 colleges and universities in the United States able to meet the national standards of excellence necessary to form a Phi Beta Kappa chapter.
 Election is offered each year to a select group of juniors and seniors at the invitation of chapter members and officers (composed of faculty Phi Beta Kappa electees).
 Only students who meet the strictest standards--including excelling in a broad range and number of courses in the Arts and Sciences, and attaining a high grade point average and I.S. performance--are qualified for election.

 The College of Wooster's chapter, Kappa of Ohio, was founded in 1926.
 Our chapter is honored that Niall W. Slater, a 1976 alumnus of The College of Wooster, served as the National President of Phi Beta Kappa from 2003-2006.

 The most recent inductees at The College of Wooster, including the Phi Beta Kappa Prize winner, are listed here.

 There is no application for membership.
 If you are invited to join, you will receive instructions on how to register with the national organization and pay the one-time membership dues.
 Students are formally admitted to the chapter ONLY after they are initiated in a formal College of Wooster ceremony (held every year on the Sunday before graduation at 2 p.m.)

 Read more about the nation's oldest honors society.

 For more information on Phi Beta Kappa, visit the official national web site maintained by Phi Beta Kappa's national headquarters, or contact any College of Wooster Phi Beta Kappa Chapter Officer:

-Paul Bonvallet, Associate Professor of Chemistry, Organic, Vice President
+Paul Bonvallet, Associate Professor of Chemistry, Chapter President

-Sarah Sobeck (nee Schmidtke), Associate Professor of Chemistry, Physical, Chapter Secretary
+Sarah Sobeck (nee Schmidtke), Associate Professor of Chemistry, Physical, Secretary